-Leasehold premises in Milnthorpe with more than one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.
+Leasehold premises in Milnthorpe with in excess of 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges justify it.

 Lender | Requirement |